310mc/https-310mc.github.io-tl/source/_posts/sub_story/crimsons_pure_heart.md

 I’d rather stay in this air-conditioned room than suffer outside in the heat… And if I play basketball, I won’t be able to escape being reminded of how suffocating Morisawa-senpai is.

-I wanna soothe myself with mascot characters during my break time, at least…
+I wanna soothe myself with yuruchara during my break time, at least…
 {% endbubble %}

 {% bubble Tetora %}